S3-working-group/s3-practical-guide/docs/all.md

 For both appreciations and improvement suggestions, ensure you consider the following aspects:

--   The **value** the delegatee brought to the organization by accounting for the <dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domain</dfn>.
+-   The **value** the delegatee brought to the organization by accounting for the <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domain</a>.
--   The role keeper’s or team’s **work processes**, and their **collaboration** with the <dfn data-info="Delegator: An individual or group delegating responsibility for a domain to other(s).">delegator</dfn> and with other relevant stakeholders, and – in the case of a team - with each other.
+-   The role keeper’s or team’s **work processes**, and their **collaboration** with the <a href="#" class="tooltip" title="Delegator: An individual or group delegating responsibility for a domain to other(s).">delegator</a> and with other relevant stakeholders, and – in the case of a team - with each other.
 -   How well the **delegator** takes care of their responsibilities.
 -   The **design of the domain** itself (and potentially the design of other related domains).
 -   The role keeper’s or team’s **competencies and skills** in relation to the domain.
--   The **<dfn data-info="Strategy: A high level approach for how people will create value to successfully account for a domain.">strategy</dfn>** the role keeper or team follows to account for this domain.
+-   The **<a href="#" class="tooltip" title="Strategy: A high level approach for how people will create value to successfully account for a domain.">strategy</a>** the role keeper or team follows to account for this domain.

 ![Continuous improvement of people's ability to effectively keep roles or collaborate in teams](img/evolution/development-process.png)